perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 ![](/images/_pub_1998_08_show_onion/16.gif)

 Circles figure heavily in our symbology.
-And in particular, by adding various appertenances to circles, we sometimes represent some rather complicated notions with simple symbols.
+And in particular, by adding various appurtenances to circles, we sometimes represent some rather complicated notions with simple symbols.
 These symbols are the bridges between simplicity and complexity.

 Here's a real Zen diagram.

 ![](/images/_pub_1998_08_show_onion/17.gif)

 Well, actually, it's not.
 In actual fact, the yinyang comes from the Tao, or Dao if you can't pronounce an unaspirated 't'.
-The Tao is an ancient oriental philosophy, and predates Zen by more than a millenium.
+The Tao is an ancient oriental philosophy, and predates Zen by more than a millennium.
 But hey, what's a thousand years among friends?
-Now that's what I call a real millenium bug...
+Now that's what I call a real millennium bug...

 Anyway, back to yins and yangs.